 Amy Wolfshohl is certified by the Texas Board of Legal Specialization in Construction Law and has been recognized by Chambers USA, The Legal 500, The Best Lawyers in America, and Super Lawyers for Construction Law.
-Amy represents companies in analyzing risk and resolving problems in connection with highly complex construction transactions, with an emphasis on industrial construction, energy construction and EPC contracts.
+Amy represents companies in analyzing risk and resolving problems in connection with highly complex construction transactions, with an emphasis on industrial construction, energy construction, commercial construction, and EPC contracts.
 She is also an experienced construction litigator.
-Her cases primarily concern complex energy facilities, EPC contracts, and representation of owners in lien and defect actions.
+Her cases primarily concern complex energy and commercial facilities, pipelines, EPC contracts, and representation of parties in lien and defect actions.

 Amy co-chairs the Construction & Infrastructure Practice Group for Terralex, an international network of more than 19,000 attorneys in 155 leading independent law firms in more than 100 countries, of which Porter Hedges is a member.
 Before practicing law, Amy was a project engineer for general contractors in Texas and California.

 Amy is also a frequent contributor to the Porter Hedges Construction Law Blog.

 The Legal 500, Recommended Lawyer in Construction